Share

 Direct outreach: Search LinkedIn for “organic spice procurement” + target country.
 Import agents (called C&F agents or clearing agents) in Hamburg, Rotterdam, and Los Angeles actively source Indian organic spices and handle all import documentation on the buyer’s side.

-Phytosanitary Certification and Aflatoxin Testing
+What Are the Phytosanitary and Aflatoxin Testing Requirements?

 Every spice export shipment requires: